Irkka/dml/rules/index.md

+*Dear Billy,*

+Look how you've grown, m'boy.
+Seems like yesterday when you we're still selling cattle at the Outpost market square.
+Yet, it has become time for you to travel to Four Corners, the crown jewel of the Realm, where the borders of great kingdoms meet.
+In there battles are not fought by steel but by gold and cunning.
+At the ever-buzzing Grand Market Place of Four Corners precious commodities of the Realm tirelessly change hands.
+In there eager men and noble women acquire and forfeit great fortunes.

+There are many ways to bring glory and wealth to your kingdom.
+Gathering resources and honest trading are but a single way to achieve your goals.
+Whether your schemes are cunning enough or fortune has favored your trading you just might gain total control of a specific resource.
+It has been rumored...

+* squander

 # The Rules

 In the game of Dragon's Money Laundering a deck of regular playing cards is used to represent various events, commodities and characters in the city of Four Corners.
 The two six-sided dice introduce an another level of probabilities and model the uncertain nature of doing business in the Realm, thus guiding Players to generally play it safe but to take the high risk when the odds are in their favor.